 One of the record’s most moving songs, “The Letter,” came together in about 15 minutes.
 “Heard the news you died today / Hope this letter comes to you in a better place.”
 Less than a year after the death of Vinnie Paul, Brown lost two more important figures. “’The Letter’ is about two friends that died on the same day.
 One of ‘em had cancer and was put in the ground when we were right in the middle of doing ‘Ordinary Life.’
 And less than an hour later, another of my friends, who was like a father figure, passed away.”

-But there’s more of the story to be told.
-Brown’s decision to throw caution to the wind and see where it carries him, with this new musical venture, creates a broad canvass for newfound self-expression.
-The man who joined Pantera in 1982 and helped move thousands of cassettes and LPs from the back of car trunks in the parking lots of smoky clubs, before the rest of the world discovered the Cowboys from Hell, is foremost a good ole’ boy from a small town.
+It’s important to remember that the man who joined Pantera in ’82 and helped move thousands of albums and tapes, in the parking lots of small clubs, is first and foremost a simple man from a small town.
 He was deeply moved by the Beatles, Stones, and Elvis, thanks to his older sister, and happily confesses to being “the biggest Zeppelin fan in the world.”
 His connection to everything that was killer about the seventies, from Southern-fried Floridian rockers Blackfoot to English slide-guitar masters Foghat, is nothing short of personal and electric.
-As he’ll attest: “I listen to everything from Sinatra to Slayer.”
+As he’ll attest: “I listen to everything from Frank Sinatra to Slayer.”

 Check out some of Rex’s new music here.